stulentsev/stulentsev.github.com/source/_posts/2012-02-03-ruby-how-to-override-class-method-with-a-module.markdown

 ### So, can we do something?

 Good for us, ruby has a concept of ["open classes"](http://www.google.ru/search?ix=hca&sourceid=chrome&ie=UTF-8&q=ruby+open+classes).
 This means that we can change virtually everything in the app, even some 3rd-party libraries.
-Every class can "opened" and new methods can be added to it, or old methods can be redefined.
+Every class can be "opened" and new methods can be added to it, or old methods can be redefined.
 Let's look how it works.

 ``` ruby
 class Klass